Reading Books to Babies

 What Are the Benefits of Reading to My Baby?

-An infant won't understand everything you're doing or why.
-But reading aloud to your baby is a wonderful shared activity you can continue for years to come — and it's important for your baby's brain.
+Reading aloud to your baby is a wonderful shared activity you can continue for years to come — and it's important for your baby's brain.

 - teaches a baby about communication

 - introduces concepts such as numbers, letters, colors, and shapes in a fun way

 - gives babies information about the world around them